-There are 3 major competitions at Southwell Squash Club each year:
+There are several major competitions at Southwell Squash Club each year:

 - The Cedric Best Competition is the club championship.
-It is open to all senior members of the club.
+It is open to all senior and advanced junior members of the club.

 - The Ladies Competition is, as the name suggests, the ladies championship